xxh/xxh/README.md

 **Bash shell** — this shell is almost everywhere.
 Probably the portable version is not needed.
 You can just create your entrypoint with your lovely functions.

-🔎 [Search xxh shell on Github](https://github.com/search?q=xxh-shell&type=Repositories) or [Bitbucket](https://bitbucket.org/repo/all?name=xxh-shell) or  💡[Create your shell entrypoint](https://github.com/xxh/xxh-shell-sample) to use another portable shell.
+[Search xxh shell on Github](https://github.com/search?q=xxh-shell&type=Repositories) or [Bitbucket](https://bitbucket.org/repo/all?name=xxh-shell) or [create your shell entrypoint](https://github.com/xxh/xxh-shell-sample) to use another portable shell.

 ## Plugins